Brain2Object: Printing Your Mind from Brain Signals with Spatial Correlation Embedding: The Proposed System

 For this purpose, we regard the brain network as a complete weighted undirected graph with $M$ vertices where each vertex denotes a channel.
 The term `complete' denotes each vertex is connected to all the residual vertices in this graph.
 The graph can be defined as $\mathcal{G} = \{\mathcal{V}, \mathcal{E}, \mathcal{A}\}$ where $\mathcal{V} \in \mathbb{R}^M$ denotes the set of vertex with the number of $|\mathcal{V}| = M$ and $\mathcal{E}$ denotes the set of edges connecting the vertices.
 Suppose $\mathcal{A} \ \in \mathbb{R}^{M\times M}$ denotes the adjacency matrix representing the connectivity within $\mathcal{V}$.
 In particular, the element in the $i$-th row and $j$-th column of the adjacency matrix measures the weight or importance of the edges between the $i$-th and the $j$-th vertices.

-The graph representation is dynamic, which means that the elements of the adjacency matrix are adaptively updated with the evolution of the model during training..
+During the training, the adjacency matrix is adaptively updated with the evolution of the model, which refers to the graph representation is dynamic.
 Hence, the name, Dynamic Graph Representation (DGR).
 Figure~\ref{fig:graph} illustrates an example of a complete weighted undirected graph which is composited by five vertices which are reading from Frontal (F) and Temporal (T) lobes of the human brain.
 The diagonal elements are zero since each vertex is not connected to itself.
 However, the proposed representation should also contain information representative of each individual vertex.
-To incorporate this information, we include an identity matrix I. The resulting DGR is thus represented as
+To incorporate this information, we add self-loop on the graph, which means integrate an identity matrix $\bm{I}$ to the adjacency matrix.
+The resulting DGR is thus represented as

-The represented data $\bm{E}'$ with shape $[M, L]$ can dynamically learn the intrinsic relationship between different EEG channels by training a neural network and thus benefit most from discriminative EEG feature extraction.
+\red{where $\bm{w}$ and $\bm{b}$ denote transformation weights and biases and $\sigma$ denotes a non-linear activation function. } The represented data $\bm{E}'$ with shape $[M, L]$ can dynamically learn the intrinsic relationship between different EEG channels by training a neural network and thus benefit most from discriminative EEG feature extraction.